Hemashree0713/prac678/README.md

 # prac678
-practicing to create branch and merge
+we are going to practice to create branch and merge